antonisierakowski/lama-recruitment-present-it-backend/README.md

 ```
 ws://localhost:8080/:presentationId
 ```
-Once you're connected, you will receive updates on the presentation entity of which ID you passed in.
+Once you're connected, you will receive DB updates on the presentation entity of which ID you passed in.